Sid and Marty Krofft: Television productions

-After designing the characters and sets for Hanna-Barbera's The Banana Splits (NBC, 1968–1970), the Krofft's' producing career began in 1969 with the landmark children's television series H.R.
+After designing the characters and sets for Hanna-Barbera's The Banana Splits (NBC, 1968–1970), the Kroffts' producing career began in 1969 with the landmark children's television series H.R.
 Pufnstuf.
-The series introduced the team's trademark style of large-scale, colorful design, puppetry, and special effects.
-Featuring a boy who has been lured into an alternate fantasy world and can never escape, the team also established a storytelling formula to which they would return often.
+The series introduced the team's trademark style of large-scale, colourful design, puppetry, and special effects.
+Featuring a boy who has been lured into an alternate fantasy world and can never escape, the team also established a storytelling formula to which they would often return.
 Some people suggested that the Krofft brothers were influenced by marijuana and LSD, although they have always denied these claims.
 In a 2005 interview with USA Today, Marty Krofft said, "No drugs involved.
 You can't do drugs when you're making shows.
 Maybe after, but not during.
 We're bizarre, that's all."
-Referring to the alleged LSD use, Marty said in another interview, "That was our look, those were the colors, everything we did had vivid colors, but there was no acid involved.
+Referring to the alleged LSD use, Marty said in another interview, "That was our look, those were the colours, everything we did had vivid colours, but there was no acid involved.
 That scared me.
 I'm no goody two-shoes, but you can't create this stuff stoned."

-The Kroffts also favored quirky superhero stories, often with children involved as the heroes or part of a hero team.
-Particularly visionary and popular Krofft productions have included The Bugaloos (1970), Lidsville (1971), Sigmund and the Sea Monsters (1973-1975), Land of the Lost (1974-1976), The Lost Saucer (1975), Electra Woman and Dyna Girl (1976), and Wonderbug (1976-1978).
+The Kroffts favoured quirky superhero stories, often with children portraying the heroes or part of a hero team.
+Krofft productions have included The Bugaloos (1970), Lidsville (1971), Sigmund and the Sea Monsters (1973–1975), Land of the Lost (1974–1976), The Lost Saucer (1975), Electra Woman and Dyna Girl (1976), and Wonderbug (1976–1978).

 The World of Sid and Marty Krofft

 In 1976, a developer asked the Kroffts to develop an indoor amusement park for the new Omni International complex downtown Atlanta.
 The park, The World of Sid and Marty Krofft, closed after six months due to poor attendance.
-The Omni International building that contained it was renamed the CNN Center when the site was converted to the present CNN headquarters.
+The Omni International building that contained it was renamed the CNN Center when the site was converted to the CNN headquarters.

 Achievements

-The Kroffts' children's programs have developed a wide and enduring following, largely among adults who watched the shows as children.
+The Kroffts' children's programs have developed a wide and enduring following, especially among adults who watched the shows as children.
 They were also responsible for a large number of prime-time music and variety programs.
-These shows also tended to employ a reliable formula, in this case featuring a celebrity host or team of hosts, weekly celebrity guest performers, flashy and colorful sets, and frequent interludes of scripted banter and gag-driven, "corny," good-natured sketch comedy.
+These shows also tended to employ a reliable formula featuring a celebrity host or team of hosts, weekly celebrity guest performers, flashy and colourful sets, and frequent interludes of scripted banter and gag-driven, "corny", good-natured sketch comedy.

-The Kroffts are often acknowledged for the ambitious vision and creativity of their projects.
-In addition to their colorful and hyper-kinetic programs, they often created children's shows with complex stories, unusual protagonists, and uniquely modern sensibilities, or with darker or more action-themed tones than most children's shows.
+The Kroffts are often acknowledged for the vision and creativity of their projects.
+In addition to their colourful and hyper-kinetic programs, they often created children's shows with complex stories, unusual protagonists, and uniquely modern sensibilities, or with darker or more action-themed tones than most children's shows.
 Their "camp" popularity stems largely from their shows' low-budget production values, the often surrealistic feel of many of the programs, and the uniquely "70s" style of music and design.